Book review

 Why we recommend it

 It stays practical: you get “what to do today” more than history of vocal pedagogy.
-Love’s background in coaching working singers makes the performance chapters feel relevant if you record covers or sing in a band.
+Love’s background coaching working singers makes the performance chapters feel relevant if you record covers or sing in a band.

 Best for